-In addition, the RUF contains all weights and components produced by the panel providers, including base weights and weights for subsamples, such as NORC's federal sample, or Ipsos's computer-assisted telephone interview sample.
+In addition, the RUF contains all weights and components produced by the panel providers.
 Additional information about these weights is available in the RUF codebook.

-4.2.1 Variance Estimation
+4.2.1 Variance estimation

 Users of the PUF and RUF should use the Taylor series linearization method to estimate variances.
 Sample design variables are provided in the data files for this purpose.
 This method requires the use of statistical software with this functionality.
-Table 4-1 provides examples of how to specify the sample design for variance estimation in five statistical software packages when using the weight WEIGHT\M1.
+Table 4-1 provides examples of how to specify the sample design for variance estimation in five statistical software packages when using the weight WEIGHT.
 The same strata and PSU variables should be specified when panel-specific weights are used.

-A few strata have only a single PSU, making traditional variance estimation impossible because the variance contribution from these strata cannot be computed (variance is computed as the sum of the strata-level variances).
+Some strata have only a single PSU, making traditional variance estimation impossible because the variance contribution from these strata cannot be computed (variance is computed as the sum of the strata-level variances).
 There are a variety of approaches for handling this.
-In Table 4-1, the examples shown for SUDAAN, Stata, and R's survey package use the same approach as used for variance estimates reported for RSS-2, which may overestimate variances slightly; by contrast the approach used by SAS and SPSS may underestimates variances slightly.
+In Table 4-1, the examples shown for SUDAAN, Stata, and R's survey package use the same approach as used for variance estimates reported for RSS-3, which may overestimate variances slightly; by contrast the approach used by SAS and SPSS may underestimate variances slightly.
 Some statistical software packages provide users with multiple options; refer to software documentation for additional information.
 In practice, the choice of approach is unlikely to be important unless estimating the variance of a total, in which case users should exercise more caution in the choice of approach.